-Samsung S Pen Pro vs. S Pen Fold Edition: Which should you buy?
+Samsung S Pen Pro vs. Fold Edition: Which should you buy?

 - Included with S Pen Folio Cover

-- Only works with the Galaxy Z Fold 3
+- Only works with the Galaxy Z Fold 3 and 4

 - Unable to use Air Actions

-Despite being announced alongside the Galaxy S21 Ultra, Samsung is only now finally bringing the S Pen Pro to market.
-But at the same time, we now have a new S Pen Fold Edition, which is being released with the Galaxy Z Fold 3.
+Despite being announced alongside the Galaxy S21 Ultra, Samsung waited until the Galaxy Z Fold 3 was introduced before making the S Pen Pro available.
+But launching at the same time was S Pen Fold Edition.
 There are a few key differences when comparing the S Pen Pro vs S Pen Fold Edition, so let's break down which is the best for you.

 Few similarities between S Pen Pro vs S Pen Fold Edition

 You won't find many similarities between Samsung's two latest S Pen offerings.
 However, there are just a couple that you should be aware of.
-First, the pressure levels are the same, coming in at 4,096, and both sport a retractable nib to help accommodate the softer PET screen on the Galaxy Z Fold 3.
+First, the pressure levels are the same, coming in at 4,096, and both sport a retractable nib to help accommodate the softer PET screen on the Galaxy Z Fold 3 and Galaxy Z Fold 4.

 The only other feature these two share is the inclusion of Air Command support.
 With this, you can use a menu that appears when hovering the tip of the S Pen over the display of your phone.
 From there, you can quickly jot down notes, create a Live Message, or translate text, all with your S Pen.